Juditthomas/OOPS_Banking_System_Project/README.md

 PYTHON_OOPS_BANKING_SYSTEM
 A Python-based banking system utilizing Object-Oriented Programming (OOP) concepts.It allows users to:

-.Login to the system
+.Login to the system,
-.Deposit money into their account
+.Deposit money into their account,
-.Withdraw money from their account
+.Withdraw money from their account,
-.Check account balance
+.Check account balance,
 OOP Concepts Used: - Class and Objects:

 The program is structured using a Account class, which represents a bank account.